GrigoriiTishchuk/AI-for-Metropolia/README.md

 # Overview

-This project is an AI-powered navigation assistant for Metropolia University of Applied Sciences.
+This project is an AI-powered chat assistant for students with the data of Metropolia University of Applied Sciences.
 It helps students quickly find information across the university’s website (e.g., schedules, course registration, student services) using:

 * Local LLM (via Ollama)